-Research consortia who intend to submit a transnational project proposal should register as soon as possible via the electronic proposal system: https://ptoutline.eu/app/ejprd22.
+Research consortia who intend to submit a transnational project proposal should register as soon as possible via the electronic proposal system: https://ptoutline.eu/app/ejprd23.
 Please fill in the data sheet in the system.
 The same data sheet can be used for the submission of pre-proposals and full proposals (if invited).
-Please fill in the data sheet in the system.
-The same data sheet can be used for the submission of pre-proposals (if invited).